The-FireHub-Project-old/TheCore/docs/topics/api/Strings.md

         <list><li>non-empty-string <format style="bold">$with</format> - <format style="italic">
 The boundary string.
 </format></li><li>int&lt;min, max&gt; <format style="bold">$limit</format> = MAX - <format style="italic">[optional]
 If the limit is set and positive, the returned array will contain a maximum of limit elements with the last element containing the rest of the string.
 If the limit parameter is zero or -1, then this is treated as 1.
 </format></li></list>
     </def>
 </deflist>
 <deflist>
     <def title="This method returns:">
-        <list><li>string[] - <format style="italic">If delimiter contains a value that is not contained in string and a negative limit is used, then an empty array will be returned.
+        <list><li>string[] - <format style="italic">If a delimiter contains a value not contained in string, and a negative limit is used,
+then an empty array will be returned.
 For any other limit, an array containing string will be returned.</format></li></list>
     </def>
 </deflist>